HomeDocumentation

 BackgroundContext about your bot's expertise"5 years experience helping customers with technical issues"

 A well-defined persona makes conversations feel more natural and helps the AI stay consistent.
+Use anonymous mode if you prefer a more neutral chatbot experience.

 Step 3: Tonality